Dym077/Numbers-game/README.md

 * Score section

 ### Wireframes
-- All wireframes were made with pen and paper.
+- The wireframe were made with pen and paper.
 ![Mockup](documentation/20231215_180154.jpg)